-Walkabout Trail is a 4.6 mile lightly trafficked loop trail located near Chepachet, RI that features a lake and is rated as moderate.
+Walkabout Trail is a 4.6 mile lightly trafficked loop trail located near Chepachet, Rhode Island that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from August until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 A trail built by Australian naval members, Walkabout provides three options in length with a two mile loop, a six mile loop, and the full eight mile loop.
 Conditions can be moist and rocky with a few small hills to give a moderate rating.

 Loved this trail!
 We did the 4.6 mile loop and we're delighted with its scenery, changing landscapes and well- marked trails.
 Truly lovely for a winter hike and looks like it might be beautiful in late spring/early summer as wild rhododendron are everywhere!

 Very nice, well marked trail.
 Good for dogs and very fun during the winter.
 Will have to come back during the warmer months to experience the beach in full affect.

 great day for a hike! well marked too. very peaceful ;)

 Very well marked, varying length trails through differing types of forest.
 Well worth the $2 entry fee.